rsmusllp/king-phisher/docs/source/server/database.rst

 -----------------

-The King Phisher database uses an internal version number defined as :py:data:`~king_phisher.server.database.models.SCHEMA_VERSION` which is used by the initialization code to determine whether or not the stored database schema (the one existing in the database) matches the running schema (the one defined in the source code).
+The King Phisher database uses an internal version number defined as :py:data:`~models.SCHEMA_VERSION` which is used by the initialization code to determine whether or not the stored database schema (the one existing in the database) matches the running schema (the one defined in the source code).
 When the schemas are not the same, the database is considered to be incompatible.
 The King Phisher server process will then automatically attempt to upgrade the stored database schema.

 If the stored database schema is newer than the running schema, the King Phisher process can not downgrade it.
 This would happen for example if a developer were